lpender/ecotonics_blog/_posts/2018-12-08-how-we-chose-ir3535-as-the-active-ingredient-in-wild-side.md

 ---
 layout: post
-author: lpender
+author: dwoolf
 title: 'How we chose the active ingredient in Wild Side'
 subtitle: 'Non-toxicity and effectiveness against ticks were our top priorities'
 date: 2018-12-08 12:00:00 -0500
 categories: bugs
 published: true
-excerpt: "After hours of research combing all the scientific literature, we decided that IR3535 is safer on skin, and more effective against the bugs we're most scared of"
+excerpt: "After hours of research combing scientific literature, we feel confident that IR3535 is the safest and most effective active that we trust against the bugs we're most scared of"
 ---

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor